itk-dev/openid-connect-bundle/README.md

 }
 ```

+Similarly, you need a `SomeLoginTokenAuthenticator` that extends
+`LoginTokenAuthenticator`.
+This however only requires implementation
+of `onAuthenticationSuccess()` and `start()`.

-Make sure to add your authenticator to the `security.yaml` file -
+Make sure to add your authenticators to the `security.yaml` file
-and if you have more than one to add an entry point.
+and also add a [entry point](https://symfony.com/doc/current/security/multiple_guard_authenticators.html):

 ```yaml
 security: